tilework/mosaic/core/mosaic-dev-utils/README.md

 # @tilework/mosaic-dev-utils

-This package includes some utilities used by [Create Scandipwa App](https://github.com/scandipwa/create-scandipwa-app).
+This package includes some utilities used by [Mosaic](https://github.com/tilework/mosaic).

 Package is currently under development.
 Docs too.